ganrad/aks-aspnet-sqldb-rest/README.md

 ## A] Deploy an Azure SQL Server and Database
 **Approx. time to complete this section: 20 minutes**

 In this section, we will create an Azure SQL Server instance and create a database (`ClaimsDB`).
-This database will be used by the `claims-api` microservice to persist *Claims* records.
+This database will be used by the Claims API microservice to persist *Claims* records.

 1. Login to the [Azure Portal](https://portal.azure.com) using your credentials and use a [Azure Cloud Shell](https://shell.azure.com) session to perform the next steps.
 Azure Cloud Shell is an interactive, browser-accessible shell for managing Azure resources.
 The first time you access the Cloud Shell, you will be prompted to create a resource group, storage account and file share.
 You can use the defaults or click on *Advanced Settings* to customize the defaults.
 Accessing the Cloud Shell is described in [Overview of Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview).